adamharwayne/eventing/sample-3.md

 event consumers later.

 Setup the '-dev' `Service` and `Deployment`.

+**TODO** Use a Google Cloud style tabbed interface to allow people to choose if they wnat bash, or download a yaml and run, something else...
+Similar to Google Cloud pages that show gcloud, Cloud Console, and API tabs for their examples.

 ```shell
 cat << END | kubectl -n $K_NAMESPACE apply -f -